Challenge level: 3 out of 5

 After breakfast, we have a short transfer to Satobari Village to begin our challenge.
 Today, we trek through several Ghadi tribal villages, where we gain an insight into the agricultural lifestyle of the local population.
 We pass farmers moving their livestock and children walking to and from their schools.
 Our campsite lies in a picturesque valley next to a river in a very peaceful place away from the village.

 We continue ascending today on a trail that leads us through more charming villages and across beautiful open meadows and pine forests on the way.
 Just before lunch we cross a suspension bridge and at lunchtime, we make a short descent to have our picnic by a mountain stream.
 After lunch, we continue climbing until we reach our overnight camp at Bal.

 This morning, we cross the bridge, before ascending through rhododendron and pine forests.
 We soon come across the local ‘chai’ (tea) shop, where we take a rest and enjoy the spectacular mountain scenery.
 We may spot the Gaddi Tribal people leading their cattle up to the high pastures of Lak and Triund.
 Continuing our ascent after lunch, we finally reach our camp on a meadow at Triund, which faces the breath-taking, permanently snow-capped peaks of the Dhauladhur mountain range.
 The Dhauladhar range is a southern branch of the main outer Himalayan chain of mountains.
 It rises spectacularly from the Indian plains to the north of Kangra.
 The highest peak in the range is the Hanuman ji Ka Tiba, or 'White Mountain', referred to as the 'Dhauladhar Matterhorn’, about 5,639 m high.

 Our trek today is a challenging ascent to see the fascinating Laka Got, which lies at the tip of a glacier.
-We have the opportunity to trek across the glacier to reach Lahes Cave, an overnight shelter used by the shepherds when travelling over the mountains with their sheep.
+Across the glacier, we can see Lahes Cave, an overnight shelter used by the shepherds when travelling over the mountains with their sheep.
 We return to our camp at Triund for our last night under a clear night sky.
 Look out for shooting stars!